liferay-search/liferay-docs/en/user/articles/170-content-publication-management/02-staging/02-enabling-staging/01-intro.markdown

 Local Live staging lets you publish site changes quickly, since the staged and live environments are on the same server.
 It's also easier to switch between the staged and live environments using Local Live staging.
-Since the staged content, however, is stored in the same database as the production content, your server must have more resources, and the content isn't as well protected or backed up as with Remote Live staging.
+Since the staged content, however, is stored in the same database as the sharepointion content, your server must have more resources, and the content isn't as well protected or backed up as with Remote Live staging.
 Also, you can't install new versions of widgets for testing purposes in a Local Live staging environment, since only one version of